wirapratamaz/Turbin3-Escrow/README.md

 4. **Front-end Integration**: Build a web interface to interact with the escrow program

 ## Conclusion
-This Escrow Program provides a robust and trustless way to exchange tokens securely on Solana, leveraging Anchor's powerful framework.
+This Escrow Program provides a robust and trustless way to exchange tokens securely on Solana, leveraging the latest Anchor framework and Solana technologies.
+The migration to the modern 2025 reference architecture ensures the code follows best practices and is optimized for the current Solana ecosystem.